 Last Saturday afternoon while thinking up new article ideas I realized something that would be really handy for me and other parents is a disaster prep how-to for San Francisco!
 We have a unique mix of potential issues here in the Bay Area, from tsunamis to wildfires to the biggie in everyone’s mind: earthquakes.
 We all knew one was coming even if we didn't know when, so later that night when the shaking started, once I knew we were all safe I immediately started writing (meanwhile my husband fell right back to sleep and the baby never woke up at all)!

-Before moving to San Francisco we lived in Washington D.C., and I spent a big chunk of my career working for the American Red Cross.
-For almost nine years I traveled across the country and around the world to disaster locations, and I spent a lot of time talking with communities about preparing in advance for potential problems.
+Before moving to San Francisco we lived in Washington D.C., and I worked for the American Red Cross, traveling across the country and around the world to disaster locations.
+I spent a lot of time talking with communities about preparing in advance for potential problems.
 I saw first hand how even a little bit of preparation can go a long way in how families and communities bounce back after disasters.
+There are a few common threads that make it easier to survive whatever Mother Nature throws your way.

 This is a really important first step for the adults in your house to do together.
 It doesn't have to take a lot of time but everyone needs to have some buy-in.
 A plan won't work if only one person knows what it is!
-I know its scary and in the grand scheme of everything we have to deal with it can be really low on the to-do list, but being prepared will feel so much better.
+I know its scary and in the grand scheme of everything we have to do it can be really low on the to-do list, but being prepared will feel so much better.
 You don't have to go all doomsday-prepper either.
 Just a bit of planning can make a difference.
 Start by discussing the potential risks in your area.
-Here that’s definitely earthquakes, maybe wildfires, possibly tsunamis.
+In the Bay Area that’s definitely earthquakes, maybe wildfires, possibly tsunamis.

 It’s easy to be lulled into a false sense of security with a smart phone.
 With a mini computer in your hand you may think you don't need to compile contact info, but anything can happen to your phone, so I recommend using good old paper.
 Fill out an emergency contact form and print out several copies.
 Keep one with your emergency kit, one in your car, one at work, etc.